pgg1610/blog_fastpages/_posts/2021-06-13-pandas_resources.md

 layout: post
 description: Pandas code snippets and recipes that I revisit now and again.
 categories: [exploratory-data-analysis, machine-learning, resources]
-title: Pandas function
+title: Pandas cookbook
 ---

-Some Pandas code snippets and recipes that I revisit now and again.
+Selected Pandas code snippets and recipes that I revisit now and again.
 The snippets are adopted from different python scripts written over time, ignore the variable names.

+This post was inspired by the wonderful work of [Chris Albon](https://chrisalbon.com/#python) and his snippets of code blocks.

 > Last update: 13th June 2021

 ## Reading and Writing